A cervical biopsy is a procedure to

 - Your healthcare provider will explain the procedure and you can ask questions.

-- You should not have sex for 24 hours before the procedure.
+- Don’t have sex for 24 hours before the

 - You may want to bring a sanitary pad to wear home after the procedure.